-This project will excavate and analyze materials from the Valdivia site of Buen Suceso, located along the Río Culebra in the Manglaralto River drainage.
-We will be emphasizing slow and meticulous excavation techniques and detail-oriented laboratory analysis within an overall theme of community-based archaeology in cooperation with the comuna of Dos Mangas, where we will be staying.
+The focus of this project is the Valdivia site of Buen Suceso, located along the Río Culebra in the Manglaralto River drainage.
+We will be emphasizing detail-oriented laboratory analysis within an overall theme of community-based archaeology in cooperation with the comuna of Dos Mangas, where we will be staying.

-Buen Suceso was occupied from 3700-1425 BC, and as such is one of the longest-occupied Valdivia sites.
+Buen Suceso was occupied from 3750-1425 BC, and as such is one of the longest-occupied Valdivia sites.
 The site is circular in shape, characterized by a low plaza area surrounded by a raised midden ring.
 The persistence of this circular village form stands in contrast to patterns of spatial organization at other sites, and may indicate that the community at Buen Suceso emphasized more egalitarian and communal forms of social organization.
 Archaeological investigations will help us understand the daily lives of those who lived at Buen Suceso, and unravel some of the mysteries of power embedded in this enigmatic circular village.

-Excavations at Buen Suceso are currently the central focus of our larger archaeological project in the region, the Proyecto Arqueológico de los Ríos Culebra-Colín (PARCC, Archaeological Project of the Culebra-Colín Rivers).
+Investigations at Buen Suceso are currently the central focus of our larger archaeological project in the region, the Proyecto Arqueológico de los Ríos Culebra-Colín (PARCC, Archaeological Project of the Culebra-Colín Rivers).
 PARCC's geographic foci are the lands alongside the Culebra and Colín Rivers, comprising the upper watershed of the Manglaralto Valley, and the lands of the comuna Dos Mangas.
 This area has evidence for the entirety of the Ecuadorian pre-Hispanic coastal sequence and as such is a rich ground to explore culture change through time.
 The goals of PARCC are to carry out research-driven archaeological investigations, assist with salvage excavations of archaeological remains within the study area when possible, and engage local community members in projects that raise the visibility of local cultural heritage and advocate for its conservation.